bbc/simorgh/src/app/hooks/useViewTracker/README.md

 - 50% of the element is in the viewport for more than 1 second
 - only once per element per page view

-`useViewTracker` returns a ref that can be assigned to the DOM element you want to monitor for a view event that will be sent to ATI.
+`useViewTracker` returns a ref that can be assigned to the DOM element you want to monitor for a view event.
+When a view event is triggered then the hook will send the event data to ATI.

+`useViewTracker` will only send 1 view event per hook initialisation.
+In other words, when visiting a page containing a component that is tracking views and a view event is logged, then it is only logged once (per page visit) no matter how many times the user scrolls the component in and out of view.

 ### Props